 Develop mindfulness techniques (concentrating on your breath, sounds and physical sensations in your body) in order to help you stay true to yourself and quieten your ego.
 Learn more about the benefits of mindfulness here.

-I hope this article helped you understand how you can sabotage your happiness, what are the causes of the defense mechanisms you’ve created and how to reach your true potential by learning how to let go of the ego and take control over your life.
+I hope this article helped you understand how you can sabotage your happiness, what are the causes of the defence mechanisms you’ve created and how to reach your true potential by learning how to let go of the ego and take control over your life.

 If you have any questions, feel free to leave them below and I will be more that happy to answer them.